ravichikkam/Custom-Table/README.md

-# My-D3.js-work
+# Readme.md

-This is a demo to create a HTML table right from the scratch using HTML5, CSS, SVG, D3.js V4.
+This is a work in progress to create a custom table that would effectively showcase the in class peer reviews.

+This is being built by using HTML5, CSS, D3.js and SVG.